codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/promotions/policy-multi-env-promotion.md

 caption="Promotions quick start: Target environment configured with Promotion Workflows and Action" max-width="60%"
 %}

+{:start="4"}
+1. Repeat _step 3_ to select the Workflows and Actions for the other target environments in the Promotion Flow.
+   For this quick start, we'll select the same workflows and the same promotion action for `prod`.

   Here's the YAML view of the flow with the workflows and promotion actions.